shubham-execideas/youuBlog/src/blog/welcome-to-digital-health-devices-meet-your-digital-twin-1.md

   Digital Health is one of the fastest growing technologies in healthcare.
 Edge devices, or remote digital electronics, can measure patient progress, actively or passively, and send those signals to care providers.
-Or they can simply help keep the patient aware of their personal health.
+Or they can simply help keep the patient aware of their personal health or find their digital health "twin".

 date: 2023-02-28T12:08:49+05:30
 tags: